Christianity and Vodou

 Christian-Vodou can be seen as a syncretism of different cultures and religions.
-Primarily focused on Haitian Vodou and Catholic Christianity, the two have been merging together in a way since around the 18th century, when a majority of Haiti was part of the Atlantic slave trade.
+Primarily focused on Haitian Vodou and Catholic Christianity, the two have been merging in a way since around the 18th century, when a majority of Haiti was part of the Atlantic slave trade.

 Roman Catholicism

 Roman Catholicism is one of the three main existing divisions in Christianity.
 It revolves around the belief of a single God who is believed to exist in three persons, known as the Holy Trinity.
 This Holy Trinity is made up of the Father, the Son, and the Holy Spirit.
 The Catholic community is led by the pope and the Holy See which act similarly as a government of the religion.
 They determine what fits the standards, morals, and religious views of the community.
 The Roman Catholic religion believes itself to be derived historically from the teachings of Jesus Christ through his Apostles.
 Some of their basics beliefs and practices are following the sacraments, such as baptizing a child after birth, praying before a meal, praying the Rosary, etc. In Haitian history, it made its appearance in the 15th century, when Christopher Columbus set foot on the island of Hispaniola.